Best Microbiology Laboratory Techniques in Pharmaceuticals

 What issues may arise during Heat Sterilization?

-When sterilizing by heat, there is a potential concern of destroying the nutrients or other ingredients that maintain the media’s growth promotion properties if the media is over cooked.
-If it is undercooked, it may not be sterilized properly.
+When sterilizing by heat, there is a potential concern that the nutrients or other ingredients that maintain the media’s growth-promoting properties may be destroyed if the media is overcooked.

 Importance of media and reagents in microbiology techniques